 The normal requirements for embarking on a postgraduate taught degree are:

 - Equivalent overseas qualifications (involving at least 3 years full time study) or

 - Meet the requirements of the Solicitors Regulation Authority/ The Bar Standards Board for entry as a mature student or

 - Equivalent academic or vocational qualifications that meet the requirements of the Solicitors Regulation Authority/ The Bar Standards Board.

 For further information on the entry requirements please see the following regulators' web pages:

 If you lack the formal academic qualifications needed to enter a postgraduate or post-experience degree, there are several alternative routes to follow.
 Some of these are based on experience.
 Contact our AskBU Enquiry Service for more information.

 If English is not your first language, you will need to provide evidence that you can understand English to a satisfactory level.
 English language requirements for this course are normally:

-- IELTS (Academic) 6.5 with minimum 6.0 in writing and 5.5 in the other 3 components or equivalent.
+- IELTS (Academic) 6.5 with a minimum of 6.0 in writing and 5.5 in each component of speaking, listening and reading, or equivalent.